 Special enrollment periods are provided to subscribers and dependents under certain circumstances.
 For coverage obtained through the Exchange, eligibility for special enrollment will be as determined by the Exchange and confirmed by Medica.
 If coverage was not obtained through the Exchange, eligibility for special enrollment will be determined by Medica.
-Medica requires documentation to be submitted to Medica to demonstrate that there is a current special enrollment.
+Medica requires documentation to be submitted to Medica to demonstrate that there is a current special enrollment period.
+The effective date of coverage depends upon the type of special enrollment.
 Unless otherwise stated, the subscriber shall have 60 days following the date of the life event to exercise his or her right for a special enrollment.